 Review: Panasonic Lumix DMC-GH3 Review, Mark Goldstein, Oct.
 25, 2012

-Review Credibility: Very Good This British site posts one of the earliest reviews of the new Panasonic GH3.
+This British site posts one of the earliest reviews of the new Panasonic GH3.
 Joshua Waller tests the camera's handling, speed, battery life, image quality and video, posting several sample photos and videos from both the lab and the field.
-Although it's expensive, Waller highly recommends the GH3 for excellent video and very good photos.
+Although the GH3 is expensive, Waller highly recommends it for excellent video and very good photos.

 Review: Panasonic Lumix DMC-GH3 Review, Joshua Waller, Oct.
 19, 2012